discordjs/guide/guide/miscellaneous/cache-customization.md

 ## Limiting caches

-When creating a new <DocsLink path="class/Client"/>, you can limit the size of caches, which are specific to certain managers, using the `makeCache` option.
+When creating a new <DocsLink path="class/Client"/>, you can use the `makeCache` option to limit the size of caches that are particular to certain managers.
 Generally speaking, almost all your customizations can be done via the helper functions from the <DocsLink path="class/Options"/> module.

-Below is the default settings, which will limit message caches.
+Below are the default settings, which will limit the message cache to 200 items.

 ```js
 const { Client, Options } = require('discord.js');